Leon County, Florida: Politics

+Leon County is governed by an elected seven-member board of county commissioners.

 Following Reconstruction, white Democrats regained power in Leon County and voters have historically voted for Democratic candidates at the national level.
 Tallahassee is one of the few cities in the South known for progressive activism.

 The county has voted Democratic in 24 of the past 29 presidential elections since 1904.
-(Until the late 1960s, blacks were essentially disenfranchised in Florida and other Southern states.)
-Since the civil rights era, Tallahassee has elected black mayors and black state representatives.
-Its political affiliations likely draw from the high number of students, staff, and faculty associated with Florida State University, Florida A&M University, and Tallahassee Community College in Tallahassee, as well as the concentration of government employees.
+Its political affiliations likely draw from the high number of students, staff, and faculty associated with Florida State University, Florida A&M University, and Tallahassee State College in Tallahassee, as well as the concentration of government employees.

 Leon County has had the highest voter turnout of any Florida county.
 In the 2008 general election, it had a record-setting voter turnout of 85%, including early voting and voting by mail.

-As of October 6, 2020, there were 116,294 Democrats, 57,791 Republicans, and 43,369 voters with other affiliations in Leon County.
+As of March 31, 2024, there were 98,612 Democrats, 54,464 Republicans, and 43,600 voters with other affiliations in Leon County.